liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value

    **Notes:** The default value is 10; set *maxncf* :math:`\le 0` to specify this default.

-Upon each convergence failure, ARKode will first call the Jacobian setup routine and try again;
-   if a convergence failure still occurs, the time step size is reduced by the factor *etacf* (set within :c:func:`ARKodeSetMaxCFailGrowth()`).
+   Upon each convergence failure, ARKode will first call the Jacobian setup routine and try again (if a Newton method is used).
+If a convergence failure still occurs, the time step size is reduced by the factor *etacf* (set within :c:func:`ARKodeSetMaxCFailGrowth()`).